janie-lee-developer/janie-lee-developer/README.md

 # Janie Lee's Github
-* 👋 A recent graduate of FullStack Academy's 6 months Software Engineering Program.
-Formerly, a Software Engineering Program student at App Academy for a month.
-Since pandemic, self-studied and earned few Udemy Web Development Certificates.

 * Strong knowledge in web development using JavaScript, React, Redux, Node, PSQL, Sequelize, MongoDB, WebSocket, Material UI, Heroku and more!